- This program has finished.

 - Date: Tuesday, Feburary 6, 2018, 7:00-8:30 pm

-- Venue: Lecture Hall, International House of Japan
+- Venue: Matsumoto-Kabayama Room, International House of Japan *The venue has changed.

 - Language: Japanese (without English interpretation)